Mavlishek/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Nathan is a PhD student at the University of York, as part of the Intelligent Games and Games Intelligence (IGGI) centre for doctoral training.
-His work focuses on how players make decisions in open world games, and what influences this process.
-He has experience with both qualitative and quantitative methods, applying them within games and other HCI settings (such as autonomous vehicles and cryptocurrency).
+Nathan is a Research Associate at the University of York.
+His work focuses on designing human-centred explainable AI in healthcare.
+He has experience with both qualitative and quantitative methods, applying them within a multitude of HCI settings (including games, autonomous vehicles, and air traffic control).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/NHCV2020.pdf" "newtab" >}}CV{{< /staticref >}}.